 Slip-and-fall accidents and trip-and-fall accidents are the most common types of premises liability cases.
 Other kinds of premises liability accidents also occur, such as injuries from falling objects, defective stairs, inadequate security, structural failure of the premises or of a device on the premises, or dangerous structures.

 A premises liability accident can occur inside a building or on the outside areas of a property.
 Accidents in parking lots and on stairs and walkways happen with some frequency.
 The injury also may be caused by another person in some situations, such as an assault resulting from inadequate security.

 Premises liability cases often can be complex.
 One important reason is that several parties may be responsible for your accident.
 If the accident happened in a store, the store owner likely will be responsible for your damages.
-However, if your accident happened in a parking lot, either the store owner or the property owner could be responsible for your damages.
+However, if your accident happened in a parking lot, like slipping and falling on ice or snow, either the store owner or the property owner could be responsible for your damages.
 Third-party maintenance companies could also be liable, if their actions contributed to your injuries.
 It is very important to hire an experienced premises liability attorney to ensure that all responsible parties are joined in your case.